-The Company will be exposed to price risk with respect to commodity prices, specifically uranium and coal.
+The Company will be exposed to price risk with respect to commodity prices.
 The Company closely monitors commodity prices to determine the appropriate course of action to be taken by the Company.
 The Company's future operations will be significantly affected by changes in the market prices of these commodities.
 Prices fluctuate on a daily basis and are affected by numerous factors beyond the Company's control.
 The supply and demand for ore, the level of interest rates, the rate of inflation, investment decisions by large holders of ore and stability of exchange rates can all cause significant fluctuations in prices, such external economic factors may in turn be influenced by changes in international investment patterns and monetary systems and political developments.
+The Company is also exposed to price risk with respect to its investments.